dart-lang/site-www/src/codelabs/null-safety.md

 When you put `late` in front of a variable declaration, that tells Dart the following about the variable:

-- It doesn't have a value yet.
+- It cannot be assigned a value yet.
 - It will get a value later.
 - It will have a value _before_ being used.

-If you declare a variable `late` and
-Dart reads the variable before it has a value, Dart returns an error.
+If you declare a variable `late` and Dart reads the variable before you assigned a value, Dart throws an error.

 ### Exercise: Using late